 As the name of the account states, it’s a tax free account.
 This means that all the interest in the account can accumulate tax free.
 Not only that, you can withdraw from the account at any time without any penalties.
 In addition to being a simple savings account, the TSFA can be a trading account or even a viable alternative to the RRSP Home Buyers Plan.

 Have you opened your TFSA yet?
-If so, who did you open it with?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+If so, who did you open it with?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).